yuexu95/yuexu95.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-nav: true
+nav: false
-nav_order: 1
+nav_order:
-subtitle: Ontario, Canada
+subtitle:

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >

-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
   enabled: false # includes a list of news items
   scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit: 50 # leave blank to include all the news in the `_news` folder
 ---

-I’m Yue Xu, a postdoctoral fellow at the University of Toronto’s Leslie Dan Faculty of Pharmacy, affiliated with UHN-PRiME.
-My research is at the intersection of medicinal chemistry, nanomedicine, and AI, where I build high-throughput screening platforms for lipid nanoparticle (LNP) development.
-I specialize in lipid design and synthesis, with applications in gene therapy, cancer immunotherapy, and intranasal vaccination.
+I’m Yue Xu, a postdoctoral fellow at the Leslie Dan Faculty of Pharmacy, University of Toronto, affiliated with UHN-PRiME.
+My research lies at the intersection of medicinal chemistry, nanomedicine, and artificial intelligence (AI).
+Specifically, I focus on developing high-throughput screening platforms to optimize lipid nanoparticles (LNPs) for various biomedical applications.

-Previously, I completed my PhD in medicinal chemistry at China Pharmaceutical University and have since published high-impact research on lipid droplet imaging, CRISPR delivery systems.

-Outside of the lab, I think a lot about how AI can accelerate drug discovery, and how we might make scientific research workflows more reproducible, explainable, and scalable.
+During my academic journey, I earned a PhD in medicinal chemistry from China Pharmaceutical University.
+In my current role, I am particularly interested in leveraging AI to accelerate drug discovery processes.
+By integrating machine learning models with experimental workflows, I aim to enhance the reproducibility, explainability, and scalability of scientific research.
+My goal is to bridge the gap between computational predictions and experimental validation, enabling more efficient and precise therapeutic development.